iratefun/developer_infobase/philosophy/axioms.md

 50. Stress and work are not the same thing.
 Beware of any who would add stress to work, as it is allegorical to poisoning.
 51. I would rather one large library than many smaller ones.
 52. All classes that are not explictly and wholely proprietary to a project, should ONLY live in the prcr__class__lib project.
-53. Be patient with the vestegial.
+53. Be patient with the vestigial.
 It takes time to disappear, but it should be sought to disappear.